-Jet and Other revenue has historically been stronger in the first and fourth quarter (Q1 and Q4) given that our by-the-seat jet service has historically operated only between November and April.
+Jet and Other revenue has historically been stronger in the first and fourth quarter (Q1 and Q4) given that our by-the-seat jet service between New York and South Florida has historically operated only between November and April.
+We discontinued this service in Q4 2023 and do not expect the seasonality in our Jet and Other revenue to be significant in 2024.

-Historically, MediMobility Organ Transport demand has not been seasonal.
+Historically, seasonality in our MediMobility Organ Transport business has not been significant.